 Continuity of Care Documents (CCD): The CDA Workhorse

 CDA is the basis for the most commonly used record: the Continuity of Care Document (CCD).
 Continuity of Care Documents provide any pertinent information that a physician might need to treat a patient, but it isn’t necessarily an entire medical history.
 A CCD contains a summary of any pertinent information that a doctor or specialist might need to know.
 For example, let’s say you have a bad ear infection and your family doctor sends you to a specialist.
-The specialist is going to need to know information such as any allergies you may have, medications you take, and notes from past doctor’s appointments, in order to provide the best possible care for you.
+The specialist will need to know information about allergies, medications and past doctor’s appointments, in order to provide the best possible care for you.

 Iguana and Clinical Document Architecture

-Here at iNTERFACEWARE we offer a free add-on CDA API for our Iguana integration engine.
-The add-on extends Iguana’s core functionality for working with XML and comes with pre-built code for generating all sections of a Continuity of Care Document (CCD).
+Here at iNTERFACEWARE we offer a free add-on Clinical Document Architecture (CDA) API for our Iguana integration engine.
+The add-on extends Iguana’s core XML functionality for working with XML and comes with pre-built code for generating all sections of a Continuity of Care Document (CCD).
 This allows users to customize the document structure or code sets.
 When developing the add-on, our aim was to greatly cut down on implementation time by using a simplified approach.